 Here’s the bottomline: What good is your nonprofit’s list if you never use it?

-Yeah, it can be nerve wracking to send that first text.
+Yeah, it can be nerve wracking to send that first text (we felt that fear when we rolled out a new functionality).
 But if you’re following best practices and offering value, you’re going to come out ahead.

 The alternative is to sit on that list and not contact your donors.
 Frankly, you’re just as likely to lose them that way as your list becomes old, stale, and useless.

 Your donor list is only valuable if you use it.

 2. It’s Too Expensive, We Need to Cut Costs